 Since founding Beeja, Will has led retreats, classes, personal sessions and teacher training workshops with novice and experienced meditators from across the world.
 He has taught mindfulness to global business leaders, companies, entrepreneurs, as well as individuals from every walk of life.
 He is the current wellbeing adviser to the OECD.

 Will travelled for two and a half years meeting with meditation masters from across the world, receiving training from the pre-eminent master of ancient vedic knowledge, from which the Beeja technique derives.
 He discovered beyond rituals and rites of passage, the most powerful techniques were the simplest.
 It just required the right teaching.

 He started Beeja because he believed the most meaningful impact he could have on the world would be to help people overcome the stress and strain of modern life.

 When not teaching, Will champions the practice of meditation to ensure it is taken seriously by decision makers.

-When not teaching, I am busy working with educators, healthcare providers and charities, promoting meditation as a holistic response to many of our individual and societal challenges, and encouraging greater research into its effects on all aspects of our physical, mental and emotional wellbeing.
+He regularly speaks with educators, healthcare providers and charities, promoting mindfulness as a holistic response to both individual and societal challenges.
+Will also pushes for greater research into the effects of meditation on all aspects of our physical, mental and emotional wellbeing.